reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ### Open Source Contributions

-[Scikit-learn](https://scikit-learn.org/stable/) is the machine learning library of Python.
-There is only 1 woman in the [100 top contributors](https://scikit-learn.org/stable/about.html#citing-scikit-learn).
+[Scikit-learn](https://scikit-learn.org/stable/) is the machine learning library of Python, and there is only 1 woman in the [100 top contributors](https://scikit-learn.org/stable/about.html#citing-scikit-learn).

 This plot was taken from [Gender Ratios of Programmers](https://blog.revolutionanalytics.com/2016/06/programmers-gender.html) and shows the percent women GitHub contributors for some popular coding languages.
 For the languages of interest here, we see that these are the stats: